isovalent/ebpf-docs/docs/linux/syscall/BPF_LINK_CREATE.md

 ## Return type

 If successful, this syscall command will return a file descriptor to the newly created link.
 The link is a reference counted object just like other BPF objects.
-The link is destroyed once no more references to it exist, which might happen if the loader exists without pinning the link or if the pin gets deleted.
+The link is destroyed once no more references to it exist, which might happen if the loader exits without pinning the link or if the pin gets deleted.
 A loader might also chose to forcefully cause the link to detach from the hook point with the [`BPF_LINK_DETACH`](BPF_LINK_DETACH.md) command.

 The returned file descriptor can be used with the [`BPF_LINK_UPDATE`](BPF_LINK_UPDATE.md) and [`BPF_LINK_DETACH`](BPF_LINK_DETACH.md) commands.